zzxwill/odps/intl.en-US/Quick Start/Run SQL.md

     **Note:**

-    -   If no Distinct is keyword in the statement, and the result of the subquery c returns the same col1 value, it may cause the larger number of results of table\_a.
+    -   If there is no Distinct keyword in the statement, and the result of the subquery c returns the same col1 value, it may cause the larger number of results of table\_a.
-    -   The Distinct subquery lead the whole query to fall into one Worker.
-If the subquery data is large, it may cause the whole query to be slower.
+    -   The Distinct subquery can lead the whole query to fall into one Worker.
+If the subquery data is large, it may cause the whole query to be slower.If you have already made sure the col1 values are distinct in the subquery from the business, for example, by querying the primary key field, then performance can only be improved by removing the Distinct keyword.
     -   If you have already made sure the col1 values are distinct in the subquery from the business, for example, querying by the primary key field, to improve performance the Distinct keyword can only be removed.